 God of Fire

-Hephaestus is the only Olympian whose injuries never heal, and Zeus adds to his burden by sentencing him to life with Aphrodite.
-Unhappily married to the adulterous goddess of love, he is fated to repeat his childhood pattern of rejection.
+Hephaestus is the only Olympian whose injuries never heal—and Zeus adds to his burden by sentencing him to life with Aphrodite.

-But the god of fire is nobody’s fool.
-His magic has a shadow side, as gods and mortals learn to their cost when Zeus orders him to create Pandora’s jar…
+His magic hides a shadow side—as gods and mortals learn to their cost when Zeus commands him to create Pandora’s jar…

 Review from the Historical Novel Society